Frequently Asked Questions

 Q. Do the Swords & Fire characters show up in Rooks & Ruin, and will you write more about the Swords & Fire characters?

 A. Well, Rooks & Ruin takes place 150 years after Swords & Fire, so there aren’t many characters who could still be around!
 Rooks & Ruin is a new story focused on new characters.
-There are a few references and easter eggs for Swords & Fire readers, and a few descendants of Swords & Fire characters make appearances, and in The Ivory Tomb there just might be a cameo by a Swords & Fire character.
+There are a few subtle references and easter eggs for Swords & Fire readers, and a few descendants of Swords & Fire characters make (generally brief) appearances.
+In The Ivory Tomb there just might be a short cameo by a major Swords & Fire character.
 But the focus is very much on the new story and the new cast.
 As for more about the Swords & Fire characters, I love them and certainly would enjoy writing more about them someday, but I also have lots of other stories to tell!
-If you want a bit more of a sense of what happened to the Swords & Fire characters after The Unbound Empire, I do have some little vignettes and silly extras up on my Patreon at the Heartguard level.

 Q. Will there be an audiobook for THE UNBOUND EMPIRE?

 A. Actually, there finally is one!
 It’s out now!!!
+I think it’s unfortunately only available in the US at the moment though.

 Q. Are your books okay for kids/teens?